danpilch/danpilch.github.io/_posts/2025-04-02-osx-login-command-slow.md

 ---
 layout: post
-title: Debugging a Slow `/usr/bin/login` on macOS (WIP)
+title: Debugging a Slow /usr/bin/login on macOS (WIP)
 last_updated: 2025-04-02
 category: personal
 ---

-# Debugging a Slow `/usr/bin/login` on macOS (WIP)
+# Debugging a Slow /usr/bin/login on macOS (WIP)

 > Work-in-progress notes on figuring out why `/usr/bin/login` is painfully slow on my MacBook (Apple Silicon, arm64).

 ## 🤔 The Problem

-I've noticed that terminal sessions using `/usr/bin/login` are significantly slower than expected.
-This impacts not just Terminal.app and iTerm2, but also remote logins and automated scripts that rely on login shells.
+A couple of days ago I noticed that terminal sessions using `/usr/bin/login` are significantly slower than expected and take 13 minutes to start.
+This impacts not just Terminal.app and iTerm2, but does not affect `vs code` terminal sessions...

 ## 📍 Initial Observations